-With heartfelt appreciation, we offer healthcare providers these practical tools for staying resilient during the stressful and uncertain days and weeks ahead.
-Preparing for this long engagement of healthcare service—both mentally and physically—means carving out whatever time we can to sustain ourselves.
+With heartfelt appreciation, we offer healthcare providers these practical tools for staying resilient.
+Preparing for the long engagement of healthcare service—both mentally and physically—means carving out whatever time we can to sustain ourselves.

-When our minds become exhausted and overwhelmed—as stressful thoughts lead to more stressful thoughts, and we get caught up in fear and anxiety (and we’re tired)— we create a mental state that has a lot of chaos to it.
+When our minds become exhausted and overwhelmed—as stressful thoughts lead to more stressful thoughts, and we get caught up in fear and anxiety (and we’re tired)—we create a mental state that has a lot of chaos to it.
 That’s when turning to mindfulness practice can help us settle, help us get out of all that thinking for a moment.
-We can try to settle down and maybe give ourselves a little rest or see a situation with a little different clarity.
+We can try to settle down and maybe give ourselves a little rest or see a situation with a little more clarity.

 A Breath Counting Practice For Stress